 - Lawn Tools: To compete with professional lawn care, you’ll need to invest in a variety of lawn tools to take care of your property on a regular basis.
 You will need a good quality rake, shovel, hoe, hole digger, grass edger, hedge clippers, tree and shrub trimmers, pruners, a wheel barrow, a sturdy ladder, several buckets and strong, durable yard gloves.

 - Fertilizer: Very few soils are fertile enough to supply adequate nutrients for a healthy lawn and plants.
-The soil in most areas of Northern NJ is depleted of most proper nutrients to keep your lawn green and healthy, so fertilizers and other additives must be added.
+The soil in most areas of Tuscarawas County, Ohio is depleted of most proper nutrients to keep your lawn green and healthy, so fertilizers and other additives must be added.
 Your lawn will require regular feedings, so you’ll need to spend some time educating yourself on the types of lawn food and the proper time to fertilize your lawn and plants.

 - Mulch: You will need to invest in mulch for your landscape to maintain moisture and prevent weeds.
 You can use less water and improve the health of your trees and plants by using a layer of mulch, but you’ll need to learn about the different varieties of mulch available and determine which is best for your landscape.
 Instead of having your “yard waste” hauled away, you can create your own mulch from fallen leaves and other plant matter, but then you’ll need to invest in a good compost container.